SAFCSP-Team/roadmap/README.md

 | Operating System| 15 | 1 |
 | Network | 10 | 1 |

+> Though it is not specified in the above table, at the end of the roadmap, you will be given 3 **final** projects that combine most or all of the paths topics to work on.

 ## Submitting Process

 * Fork the project repository.